 On October 20, 2021, pursuant to the October 11 Order, the Public Staff provided responses to the Commission's questions contained in Attachment A of the October 11 Order.
 On October 21, 2021, Piedmont provided responses to the Commission's questions contained in Attachment A of the October 11 Order.

 On November 12, 2021, the Joint Proposed Order of Piedmont and the Public Staff was filed.

-Based on the testimony and exhibits received into evidence and the entire record in this proceeding, the Commission makes the following:
+Based on the testimony and exhibits received into evidence and the record as a whole, the Commission makes the following:

 FINDINGS OF FACT